hamzagilani8/Metaverse/Javascript Excercises/README.md

-### Note: VS Code and Node.js was installed before attempting these assignments

 ## [Assignment 1](https://github.com/hamzagilani8/Metaverse/tree/master/Javascript%20Excercises/Assignment%201)
 Personal Message: Store a person’s name in a variable, and print a message to that person.
 Your message should be simple, such as, “Hello Eric, would you like to learn some Python today?”